MichalPleva8/spotify-promoter/README.md

 - Every user will see your music in beautiful coverflow view
 - Promoter design is based on absolute simplicity

+**You can't promote your playlists because spotify won't let you authorize because this app is registered as development only app**

 # How it works ?

 You can promote your playlist by doing this 4 easy steps: